abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

+The `DropdownMenu` component displays a list of items, each with an icon and a description.
+When an item is clicked, it triggers the provided `onItemClick` function with the selected item as its argument.

-Within the `Dropdown` component, we incorporate these two components and supply them with the necessary state.
+And then Within the `Dropdown` component, we incorporate `Trigger` and `DropdownMenu` and supply them with the necessary state.
 This approach ensures that the `Trigger` and `DropdownMenu` components remain state-agnostic and purely react to passed props.

 ```tsx
 const Dropdown = ({ items }: DropdownProps) => {